Everything you need to know about hair rollers, right here!

 Step 5: Set and cool.

-Once your hair is completely dry, resist any touching just yet until it cools—about five to 10 minutes (a.k.a. the crucial “setting process”).
-While you’re waiting, spray locks with a hair oil before removing the rollers for some sheen.
+Once your hair is completely dry, resist any touching your hair and let it set for about five to 10 minutes (a.k.a. the crucial “setting process”).
+While you’re waiting, spray locks with a shine spray before removing the rollers for some sheen.

 Step 6: Remove and style.

 Time for the big reveal!
-One by one, remove each roller by gently unfurling them down the hair.
+Remove each roller by gently unfurling them down the hair.
 Run your fingers through each lock, shake the curls out and style hair as desired.
 If you skipped the sheen in the last step but still want some added gleam, simply work a tiny amount of serum or hair oil like Suave Professionals Moroccan Infusion Styling Oil onto hair for a glossy finish.